 As the name suggests, these tours give guests the opportunity to live onboard a boat while touring the Komodo National Park.
 Packages start from as little as 1 night anywhere up to 5 nights + and there are budget or premium options available.

 The Live’A’Board Tours are perfect for those looking to explore all that the Komodo National Park has to offer.
-Many of the tours are geared towards keen divers, although you can organise them without diving as well.
+Many of the tours are geared towards keen divers taking you to some of the best Komodo dive sites.
+However, you can organise tours without diving as well.